13 of the Best Yarrow Varieties for the Home Garden

 Once established, yarrow is drought tolerant, and seems to share its high level of pest and disease resistance with neighboring plants.
 Rabbits and deer usually don’t bother with Achillea.

-According to experts at the Cooperative Extension Service of the University of Maryland, our backyard yarrow cultivars and hybrids come to us courtesy of five main species: A. clypeolata, A. filipendulina, A. millefolium, A. ptarmica, and A. taygetea.
+Our backyard yarrow cultivars and hybrids come to us courtesy of five main species: A. clypeolata, A. filipendulina, A. millefolium, A. ptarmica, and A. taygetea.

 Whether native, introduced and naturalized, heirloom cultivars, or hybrids, yarrow is a vigorous grower that spreads by an intricate system of rhizomes and may require dividing every few years.